-- b.
-Other attachments include the following materials: - Résumés of key personnel (required).
-For positions that are vacant, provide job descriptions outlining roles and responsibilities and the selection criteria for the proposed new positions. - Letters of support and/or memoranda of understanding must be provided from agencies and organizations, including academic partners, whose support and collaboration are integral to the successful implementation of the project (required). - A detailed time-task plan must be provided (required). - A logic model, or program planning model, is strongly encouraged.
+c.
+Résumés of key personnel must be provided.

+For positions that are vacant, provide job descriptions outlining roles and responsibilities and provide the selection criteria for the proposed new positions (required).

+- d.
+Letters of support and/or memoranda of understanding (MOU) should be provided from agencies and organizations whose support and collaboration is integral to the successful implementation of the project (if applicable). - e.
+A detailed time-task plan must be provided (required).

-9. Other Standard Forms
+8. Other Standard Forms